 What’s On & Opportunities

 Guildhouse is dedicated to connecting you with sector news, events and opportunities.
-Here you can explore these discover what is happening across the creative industries.

 Some of this content is available to members only, and will require you to login to view.

 If you would like to submit content for promotion on the Guildhouse website or social media platforms please use the link below.

 We share a variety of opportunities on offer through our partner organisations and the wider industry.
 In this section you can explore a variety of art prizes, commissions, proposals, call outs, residencies, mentorships, career development, grants and funding opportunities.

 30 July – 29 August

 Experience the quirky characters of native Adelaide Hills birds in TaylrJay’s debut solo exhibition ‘Feather Party’.